lucas-mancini/personal-website/src/content/work/core-security.md

 #### Achievements

 Contributed as a team member to the development of Core Impact, a renowned desktop application in the field of information security and penetration testing software.
 Engaged in creating new features, maintaining the graphical user interface (GUI) coded in C++ and MFC, as well as managing Python modules.
-Additionally, played a role in developing new reports utilizing MS SQL Server and Crystal Reports.
+Additionally, played a role in developing new reports utilising MS SQL Server and Crystal Reports.

 #### Technologies and tools used